Kai Cheng Thom: Writing

 In 2019, Thom published her non-fiction debut, I Hope We Choose Love: A Trans Girl's Notes from the End of the World.
 It was a 2020 American Library Association Stonewall Honor Book, and won the Publishing Triangle Award for Trans and Gender-Variant Literature.

 In 2023 Penguin Random House Canada published Thom's most recent book, Falling Back in Love With Being Human: Letters to Lost Souls.
 The book was shortlisted for a Pat Lowther Memorial Award in 2024.
 Shondaland writer Sarah Neilson describes the book as “a collection of lyrical love poems dedicated to runaways, liars, compulsive caregivers, and even J.K.
 Rowling.”
 Neilson adds, “The book also includes interludes where [Thom] offers a prompt for self-reflection or a ritual.”

+In 2025, Thom published "Straining Toward Humanity" as part of the anthology Both/And: Essays by Trans and Gender-Nonconforming Writers of Color.
+The work, edited by Denne Michele Norris with Electric Literature, became a finalist for the 2026 Lambda Literary Award for Transgender Nonfiction.

 Currently, Thom writes a column called Dangerous Space for Xtra Magazine, where she explores current "hot-button" issues related to the LGBTQ community.
 Prior to Dangerous Space, Thom wrote a column for Xtra called Ask Kai: Advice for the Apocalypse, which ran from 2019 until 2023.

 Thom has written for Everyday Feminism, BuzzFeed, Autostraddle, Asian American Literary Review, Guts Magazine, Plenitude, and xoJane.

 In addition to her formally-published writing, Thom freely shares her experience and education via infographics, poetry, and long-form writing on her social media (X, Substack, Instagram).